neilff/redux-ui-router/README.md

 ## <a name="listener">Listener</a>

-ngReudx UI Router provides a listener which taps into Angular UI Router's `$stateChangeStart`, `$stateChangeSuccess`, `$stateChangeError`, and `$stateNotFound` events.
+ngReudx UI Router provides a listener which taps into Angular UI Router's `$stateChangeStart`, `$locationChangeSuccess`, `$stateChangeError`, and `$stateNotFound` events.
 The listener is responsible for firing actions whenever one of these events occur.
 This allows us to track the state of the router whenever it is interacted with.

+*Note*: As of v0.3.0, we are now listening to `$locationChangeSuccess` instead of `$stateChangeSuccess`.
+The reason for this is because when `reloadOnSearch: false` is set on a route, and a user manually manipulates the URL, the `$stateChangeSuccess` event does not occur.

 ### Usage: